AmziLS/AmziProlog/eclipse_plugin/README.md

 ## Building

-See [BUILD-README.md](workspace/com.amzi.prolog-update_site/BUILD-README.md).
-It will not only build the update site, but also all the plugin projects, as well.
+See [BUILD-README.md](workspace/com.amzi.prolog-update_site/BUILD-README.md) for rebuilding all the plugin projects and the update site.

 ## Creating a New Version